RezaTaheri01/dragon-ball/README.md

 ## 🕹️ Game Modes

 - **Single Player Mode**: Play with the Frog.
-- **Multiplayer Mode**: Play with a friend!
+- (Not working correctly)**Multiplayer Mode**: Play with a friend!
 One controls the Frog, and the other controls the Dragon.

 ## 📦 Download the Game